GSA/ficam-playbooks/_fpki/2_fpki_cas.md

 ### Federal Common Policy Certification Authority

 The _Federal Common Policy CA_ may be referred to as the _FCPCAG2_, or as _COMMON_ in documents.
-As the FPKI root and trust anchor for the federal government, the FCPCAG2 supports government person trust and a small number of agency intranet enterprise devices, including [Personal Identity Verification (PIV) credentials]({{site.baseurl}}/piv#what-is-piv){:target="_blank"}.
+As the FPKI root and trust anchor for the federal government, the FCPCAG2 supports government person trust and a small number of agency intranet enterprise devices, including [Personal Identity Verification (PIV) credentials]({{site.baseurl}}/piv#what-is-piv){:target="_blank"}{:rel="noopener noreferrer"}.
 The FCPCA's design enables any certificate issued by any FPKI CA to validate its certificate path to a single root CA.

 A few commercial vendors include the FCPCAG2 root certificate in the commercial-off-the-shelf (COTS) products' [trust stores]({{site.baseurl}}/fpki/trust-stores/).
 This enables federal government systems to trust person and enterprise device certificates issued by FPKI CAs.
 It is possible to add the FCPCAG2 root certificate to trust stores for _government-managed_ devices and servers, if it's not available by default.